Codecademy/docs/content/luau/concepts/data-types/data-types.md

 `Luau` provides type checking to offer users direct feedback in case of any error related to the data types.
 There are three available modes:

-- **--!nocheck** When no check is needed.
+- **--!nocheck:** When no check is needed.
-- **--!nonstrict** This is used by default, it will check the data type but will not directly point it out.
+- **--!nonstrict:** This is used by default, it will check the data type but will not directly point it out.
-- **--!strict** This should be used when direct feedback on type checking is needed.
+- **--!strict:** This should be used when direct feedback on type checking is needed.
 It shows the error and the line that needs to be changed.

 `Mode` should be placed on top of a couple of lines before the program script.